C++ Void Pointer - C++ Programming Tutorial

 Explanation:

-In this example, we demonstrate the use of const void pointers to read the data of various types without changing it.
-After that, we have taken a printValue function that takes a const void and a type indicator casts the pointer to the appropriate type based on the indicator, and prints the value.
+In this instance, we showcase the application of const void pointers for accessing data of different types without altering it.
+Subsequently, a printValue function is implemented.
+This function accepts a const void pointer and a type indicator, then converts the pointer to the relevant type according to the indicator before displaying the value.

 C++ Another Example to Generic swap using Pointers